IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 However, in modern US signaling, the intermediate signal before the home signal at an interlocking plant can often have multiple heads as well.
 That allows it to communicate aspects such as approach diverging (broadly yellow/yellow in the west, yellow/green in the east), alerting the crew that they'll be taking the diverging route at the next home signal and need to get their speed in order to do so.

 For our terrible layout, we'll say we want to use double-headed intermediates between Escalante and Amargosa.
 It's a long straightaway and train speeds might be high, so crews might need an extra heads up that they'll need to slow down.
-For that, you'd need a [Block Signal Advanced](Block%20Signal%20Advanced/manual.md) so that you could drive two heads in each direction and and correctly interpret the approach diverging signals coming in.
+For that, you'd need a [Block Signal Advanced](Block%20Signal%20Advanced/manual.md) so that you could drive two heads in each direction and correctly interpret the approach diverging signals coming in.

 Next, let's connect up our nodes to have a plan on how we're going to wire this.
 I've drawn thick red lines showing how the ports connect.  *The key takeaway from wiring for SimpleSig / MSS is that the wires follow the tracks.
 You'll notice there's pretty much a one-to-one correspondence between the wires between the nodes and the tracks in the diagram.
 That's how the nodes know what the next signal down the line in each direction is - because the wire follows the track!*